xvzemin/tace/docs/source/guide/acceleration.rst

      - Scope
      - Environment variable
    * - OpenEquivariance
-     - Alternative edge-level backend; choose OEQ or CUEQ
+     - Edge in atomic basis
      - ``TACE_USE_OEQ=1``
    * - cuEquivariance
-     - Alternative edge-level backend; choose OEQ or CUEQ
+     - Edge in atomic basis
      - ``TACE_USE_CUE=1``
    * - EquiTorch
-     - Independent product-basis acceleration
+     - Node in product basis
      - ``TACE_USE_EQT=1``

 For example: